 - and the Fiori Lighthouse scenarios as a discussion starter for future innovation desires

-Selecting apps only based on past usage or what you know from Business Suite can result in missing some of the best new innovations of S/4HANA.
-However now that there are over 1250 Fiori apps available, trying to find the best new apps to use can be challenging.
+Selecting apps only based on past usage or what you know from Business Suite can result in missing some of the best new innovations of SAP S/4HANA.
+However now that there are over 1680 Fiori apps available, trying to find the best new apps to use can be challenging.
 So the Fiori lighthouse scenarios is a concise deck to highlight some of the best of the best apps for selected core business roles and industries.
 The intention is to use the deck as a starting point for discussions with the business.

 We also have a UX Virtual Bootcamp video explaining the Fiori Lighthouse scenarios deck further here which customers and partners can use to upskill.

 TIP: Remember always when discussing innovations to consider the strategic priorities and appetite for change expressed by the executive level sponsor and your business stakeholders of your SAP S/4HANA project.
 You should never assume business users are change-averse or change-ready based on your personal preference or even your previous project experience.
 That said, where there is a clear need and a good fit it can be worth at least having a pros/cons discussion.

-If you are fortunate enough to be on a SAP S/4HANA 1809 project you should also check out the What’s New Viewer for SAP S/4HANA 1809 and try searching on the keyword fiori.
+You should also check out the What’s New Viewer for SAP S/4HANA and try searching on the keyword fiori.
 The What’s New Viewer contains a summary of all changes from SAP S/4HANA 1610 and above.